Back in the 20th century, marketing aspired to build champion brands

 as a goal somewhat appealing, if you actually embrace this thinking in a

-fish than you.
-A smaller factory can't outfactory a larger one.
-You need to win
+There will always be a bigger fish than you.
+A smaller factory can't outfactory a

-some other way.
+larger one.
+You must win some other way.

 I know that pointing out flaws in a system is easy, and having better ideas and